 This course is available exclusively to returning Studio A.C.T. students who have passed Introduction to Acting and Acts I or their equivalents elsewhere.
 The course addresses common issues that inhibit success when auditioning for theater.
 Students may "cold read," prepare assigned material, receive directorial adjustments, or be put through their paces in mock callbacks.
 All students will be asked to self-assess in the process of overcoming unproductive auditioning habits.
 Résumé preparation and headshot selection will also be touched upon.
 Although this is an introductory course, it is primarily suitable for students with some prior theater training and experience.
 Students should have at least two contrasting monologues memorized and prepared well enough to perform on the first day of class.
 Eight Classes

 Have you been curious about improvisation, but have felt intimidated and overwhelmed by the idea of leaping in, scriptless?
-No Fear Improv is a gentle and fun way to explore the student’s innate ability to be playful and creative.
+Our introductory level improv courses are a gentle and fun way to explore the student’s innate ability to be playful and creative.
 This course features a range of confidence-building exercises, trust- and ensemble-building games, character development, and scene work.
 Learn to (gently) face fears while developing your instinctive, authentic artist within.
 This course is specifically designed for students with no prior experience, but is open to everyone.
 If you think you “know” improv already, leave behind your preconceived notions and step into the unknown with abandon.
 Studying improvisation frees the imagination, builds self-confidence, and it's fun!
 Whether you studied improv a long time ago and need a refresher or have come to improv as a complete novice, this course is right for you!
 Become more spontaneous and receptive to new ideas in a playful, supportive atmosphere, alongside classmates from a wide variety of backgrounds.
 This course will help students become more comfortable in themselves, no matter the situation.
 Sometimes silly, sometimes outrageous, improv training inspires students to think outside of the box and say "yes" to the unknown!
 If you've always been interested in improv, but afraid to give it a try, this is your moment!
 Tap into the depths of your creativity by saying "yes" to this exciting opportunity.
 It is recommended that students registered for this course pair it with Introduction to Acting.
 Eight Classes

 This intermediate course is designed for students with various levels of experience.
 Students must pass No Fear Improv or its equivalent before registering for Impact Improv.
 Are you no longer a complete improv novice, but not yet a pro?
 Then this course is probably right for you!
 Many students choose to repeat this course multiple times to gain the broadest possible exposure to the different principles of acting spontaneously!
 Learn to have an impact on the audience by playing outrageous scenarios truthfully.
 Students will train alongside classmates of all backgrounds in a creative, supportive, celebratory classroom atmosphere.
 Hilarity always ensues, team-building takes center stage, and fun is de rigueur.
 This performance-oriented course culminates in an open class for friends and family.
 It is recommended that students registered for this course pair it with Introduction to Acting and Introduction to Theater for Social Justice.
 Eight Classes